Hypermarcas 4Q profit falls on debt costs

-SAO PAULO Hypermarcas (HYPE3.SA), the largest Brazilian producer of disposable consumer goods, saw profit plunge 41 percent in the fourth quarter from the same period a year earlier, as financial expenses more than doubled after the company took on debt to fund a string of acquisitions in recent years.
+SAO PAULO, March 10 Hypermarcas , the largest Brazilian producer of disposable consumer goods, saw profit plunge 41 percent in the fourth quarter from the same period a year earlier, as financial expenses more than doubled after the company took on debt to fund a string of acquisitions in recent years.

 Hypermarcas earned a profit of 49.6 million reais ($27.9 million) in the fourth quarter, compared with a net income of 84.1 million reais in the same quarter a year earlier, according to a securities filing.